bueda/ops/README.md

 is usually running the HEAD of the `master` branch.
 This environment is on a separate physical server from production, but uses the production database.

-Finall,y, the `production` environment exists on its own server (or servers) and only ever runs a tagged commit from the `master` branch in git.
+Finally, the `production` environment exists on its own server (or servers) and only ever runs a tagged commit from the `master` branch in git.
 This way anyone can tell which version is in production by looking in their git repository for the last tagged commit.